Accessible yoga: Origins

 "Easy Does It Yoga", created by Alice Christensen of the American Yoga Association in 1979, uses exercises with a variety of props: in chairs, on the floor, or on beds, and in later editions also in swimming pools.

 "Chair Yoga" was created by the yoga teacher Lakshmi Voelker (given her first name by Muktananda, the founder of Siddha Yoga) in 1982, on seeing that one of her pupils, aged only in her thirties, was unable to do floor poses because of arthritis.
 Accordingly, she developed an approach which could be practised sitting on a chair, or standing using a chair for support.

 Since 2000, articles in Yoga Journal have made increasing mention of disability, but by 2019 the accompanying images did not reflect this, and the mentions were mainly of early-stage limitations of mobility.

 The different varieties of Chair Yoga are now considered to be forms of accessible yoga.
 These include the approaches of yoga teachers interested in making yoga more accessible, such as Howard Kent's 1985 Yoga for the Disabled and Susan Ward's 2002 Yoga for the Young at Heart.
 Jivana Heyman, who had started to teach yoga to people with disabilities in 1995, developed a yoga teacher training program for his students in 2007, calling it "Accessible Yoga".
+In 2020, Heyman and Amber Karnes founded the online Accessible Yoga School.

 Other forms or descriptions of accessible yoga include adaptive yoga, intended for use as therapy in conditions such as multiple sclerosis.
 Since 2010, other yoga teachers have written books about making yoga accessible to everyone.